nanoapi/api-c/README.md

 # About

 This is the C and C++ client for the Nano Node API.
-The message format is protobuffer v3 and the client supports domain socket and TCP transports.
+The message format is Proto Buffer v3 and the client supports domain socket and TCP transports.
 Additional transports, such as shared memory, may be added in the future.

+For more information about the API, please see https://nanoapi.github.io/

 ## Building